Azure/ResourceModules/docs/wiki/Getting started - Setup environment.md

 The variable group must set up in Azure DevOps as described [here](https://docs.microsoft.com/en-us/azure/devops/pipelines/library/variable-groups?view=azure-devops&tabs=classic#create-a-variable-group).

-Based on the information you gather in the [Azure setup](#1-configure-your-azure-environment), you must configure the following secrets in the variable group:
+Based on the information you gathered in the [Azure setup](#1-configure-your-azure-environment), you must configure the following secrets in the variable group:

 | Secret Name | Example | Description |
 | - | - | - |